4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Food Highlights

-Make sure you check out the covered food court – it’s packed with some seriously good street food.
-Look for the stall selling seafood pancakes, it’s not far from the boat office, you will enjoy them! (trust us on this one).
+Make sure you check out the covered food court — it’s packed with seriously good street food.
+Look for the stall selling seafood pancakes near the boat office — five pieces for 60 baht.

 seafood pancakes featuring shrimp at floating market in Bangkok